OpenSourceFellows/april-hackpod/README.md

 Octo7, Blacktocats, OctoAsians, Octogatos, and Adacats are pairing up to bring Hubbers a day of learning and brainstorming from within our communities.

-**Epic Planning Brainstorm:** We are using the best practices we have picked up across this stack and our skillsets to do an epic planning session for the next iterations of the Amplify product.
+**Amplify Epic Breakdown:** We are using the best practices we have picked up across this stack and our skillsets to do an epic planning session for the next iterations of the Amplify product.
+[ProgramEquity](#story) provides us community informed research which translates advoocacy requests into Epics we volunteer to plan implementation of.
 - [Look at Epics to be brainstormed ](#challenge)

 <p align="center">